 - The initial focus should be on putting in place the required infrastructure, building blocks, standards for coding and standards for communication. - Agreement on the standardisation of healthcare processes and patient care pathways nationally is essential.
-Deviations from these standards is acceptable if justified and formally document it. - Do not develop bespoke solutions where there are established commercial or open source offerings available.
-It is not a sustainable approach and will cost far more in the long run and creates a bottleneck to innovation.
+Deviations from these standards is acceptable if justified and formally document it.

+where there are established commercial or open source offerings available.

+Ult is not a sustainable approach and will cost far more in the long run and creates a bottleneck to innovation.